 Musician’s Dystonia Treatment

-Helping Musicians Rewire for Peak Performance
+Rewire For Peak Performance

 GET YOUR FREE MUSICIAN'S DYSTONIA ASSESSMENT

-Synkinesis Recovery
+Synkinesis

 Willie Murillo talks about his recovery from Bell's palsy/synkinesis using exercises and visualisations from Greg Spence.